 Please follow the sign conventions specified in the Data Variable: Base names description.
 Notably:

-- For gas and heat fluxes, a positive value indicates net fluxes of matter or energy from the ecosystem (flora and fauna) to the atmosphere or to the deep soil.
+- For all turbulent flux variables (e.g., gas, heat, momentum flux), a negative value indicates net flux of matter, energy, or momentum from the atmosphere to the ecosystem (flora and fauna).
 The same convention applies to NEE.
 GPP and RECO are always positive values, where NEE = RECO – GPP.

 - For gas and heat storage fluxes, a positive value indicates net increase of matter or energy storage within the ecosystem.

 - For NETRAD, a positive value indicates net energy input from the atmosphere to the ecosystem.

 - For RUNOFF, a positive value indicates a net outflow from the ecosystem.